Marcy-Liddle/AdventureHandyDino/README.md

 ## Must Have Features

 * :white_check_mark: Enemies that move towards the player when they are close and attack to deal damage to the player that can also be damaged, killed & despawned by :
-* :heavy_exclamation_mark: The player will have :heavy_check_mark: 2 different types of attacks, a melee and a projectile that can be upgraded to deal more damage and :heavy_exclamation_mark: break destructable terrain.
+* :white_check_mark:  The player will have 2 different types of attacks, a melee and a projectile that can be upgraded to deal more damage and break destructable terrain.
 *  :white_check_mark: The player will have a limited amount of health that can be decreased by enemies and traps & increased by pick-ups, and when it reaches 0 the game will allow them to go back to the start / last place they saved.

 ## Should Have Features